wxsd-sales/wx1-instant-connect-lab/01-intro.md

 * Designing, configuring and testing a Webex Connect flow, ready to be used for a real business use case

-The objective is to create a Webex Connect flow that can be always ready for demonstrations, and easily reused in projects across various verticals.
+The objective is to create a Webex Connect flow for a healthcare use case.
+If you are interested in a generic flow, that can be easily reused across verticals, please go to this [lab](https://developer.cisco.com/learning/labs/webex-connect-instant-connect/introduction/).

 ## Prerequisites

-* Webex ORG with Webex Meetings and Webex Instact Connect enabled.
+* Webex ORG with Webex Meetings and Webex Instan t Connect enabled.
 You can get a developer sandbox for free at: https://developer.webex.com/docs/developer-sandbox-guide

 * Webex Connect tenant: You can get a developer sandbox for free at: https://developer.webex.com/docs/webex-connect